Skip to main content

 Defining "small business" under the rule

-What will be considered a small business under the CFPB rule?
+What will the CFPB consider a small business under the CFPB data collection rule?

 The CFPB has defined small businesses as those with $5 million or less in gross annual revenue the preceding fiscal year.